 There are only a few elite aces in the majors like Cliff Lee of the Philadelphia Phillies.
 What other divisional hurlers are in that group?

-I will publish the 2013 ERA for both the NL East and the MLB 5 periodically.
-The number of games played by the Phillies is in the headline at the end.
+I will now update the 2013 ERA for both the NL East and the other divisional staffs weekly.
+The completed number of games for the Phillies is at the end of the headline.

 Reasoning for the Stats:

-These numbers are a glimpse over the pitching coach’s shoulder, because they warn of difficulty ahead.
-The rule of thumb is that the bullpen load should be no more than 33.3%, which is a 6-complete average per start.
-That is why going a distance into the game is 6.1 frames or more, which is 70.4%.
-The added detail of 1 out per contest is 54 innings over the long summer’s course.
-This also shows the studs that give the relievers a well deserved night off, but there is a rust factor due to lack of back-end chances.
+These numbers are a glimpse over the pitching coach’s shoulder, warning of difficulty ahead.
+The rule of thumb is the bullpen load should be no more than 33.3 percent, which is a six-inning average per start.
+That is why going a distance in the game is 6.1 frames or more, which is 70.4 percent.
+The addition of one out per contest equals 54 innings over the long summer.
+This also shows the hurlers giving the relievers a well-deserved night off, but there is the pen rustiness due to lack of work.

 [table id=483 /]

 Starting and Relief Pitching:

 Total Pitching and Starts of 6.1 Innings or More:

 [table id=485 /]

 Starters with Outings of 6.1 Innings or More: